-For those on the go, it's nice to know how long it takes to make a bowl of delicious crunchy snacks.
+It's nice for those on the go to know how long it takes to make a bowl of delicious crunchy snacks.
 If you don't have access to or don't care to use a microwave, you will be happy to hear that some of the popcorn poppers in our review were not far behind microwaves.
-For this part of our assessment, we timed each device cooking a batch from start to finish.
+For this part of our assessment, we timed each device, cooking a batch from start to finish.

-The Ecolution Original was impressively quick with an average time of 1:45, which comes as no surprise considering that microwaves usually prepare food faster than other cooking methods.
+The Ecolution Original was impressively quick, with an average time of 1:45, which is no surprise considering that microwaves usually prepare food faster than other cooking methods.
 The hot air models were just behind — we measured the Presto 04820 PopLite and Hamilton Beach 73400 to have times of 2:00 and 2:20, respectively.
 The Cook N Home 02626 6 Quart took 3 minutes, but considering the crispiness, we think the extra time is worth it.
+With a popping time of 1:40, the DASH Turbo POP was the fastest model during our assessment.
+However, this is presumably due to its smaller size and smaller portions.
 Finally, the Presto 5204 Orville Redenbacher's Stirring Popper took an average of 3:30 per batch, but hot oil models tend to be the slowest type.